 The panel will review these and other key issues:

 - What are the primary benefits and risks of PEIs compared to other equity investments or mezzanine financing?

-- How should counsel to a preferred equity investor address potential default, change in control, or bankruptcy by the financing recipient?
+- How should preferred equity investor counsel address potential default, changes in control, and the exercise of remedies?

 Michael J. Fritz